ROM cartridge: History

 Nintendo Switch game cards.
 Reverse side of The Binding of Isaac: Afterbirth+ shown on right.

-In recent years, Nintendo has moved away from utilizing their own proprietary optical disc-based media after producing the last few first-party games for the Wii U in 2017 with the launch of the Nintendo Switch that year, which featured small cartridges instead of optical discs.
+In recent years, Nintendo has moved away from utilizing its own proprietary optical disc-based media after producing the last few first-party games for the Wii U in 2017 with the launch of the Nintendo Switch that year, which featured small cartridges instead of optical discs.
 These cartridges are known as Game Cards, similar to previous Nintendo handhelds since the DS, and are much smaller and thinner than previous cartridges for consoles as well as Nintendo's own Game Cards for their DS/3DS handhelds.
 They used a form of flash memory technology similar to that of SD cards with larger storage space.
 The final games made for Nintendo's optical disc media (specifically the Wii and Wii U) were released in 2020, three years after the release of the Nintendo Switch.
 Nintendo's approach of using cartridge-like Game Cards continued on with the release of the Nintendo Switch 2 in 2025.
-Today, Nintendo is the only major company to exclusively use cartridge-based media for their consoles and handhelds as others such as Sony and Microsoft continue to use optical disc-based media for their consoles.
+Today, Nintendo is the only major company to exclusively use cartridge-based media for its consoles and handhelds as others such as Sony and Microsoft continue to use optical disc-based media for their consoles.

 In 1976, 310,000 home video game cartridges were sold in the United States.
 Between 1983 and 2013, a total of 2,910.72 million software cartridges had been sold for Nintendo consoles.